 I have seen our students and my own oldest son, William grow into adolescents and young adults.
 Adolescence is such a challenge but each new challenge presents another opportunity to learn.
 With every opportunity to learn comes a new solution to tailor and share with another child/parent/teacher.
 With constantly developing opportunities, I realized a new direction was needed for our MS and HS.
 In the spring of 2013, we began working on the development of Celandine Life-Prep Academy as a non-profit, educational institute specifically dedicated to children grades 6-12 and into adulthood.

-On a personal note, my son William, is now 20 and working at a part- time job!
-He is an acolyte and usher during Wednesday chapel time and has begun being an acolyte for Sunday Mass at the Episcopal Church of the Good Shepherd.
+On a personal note, my son William is now 22!
+He graduates this year with a special diploma and has begun interning in our school office.
+He is amazing at filing, shredding, organizing, updating the calendar to add appointments, scheduling, etc..
+He will be a great assistant to the staff as well.
+He continues to work a part-time job!
+He is an acolyte and usher during Wednesday chapel time.
 He continues to amaze me daily!
 He continues to be my inspiration.
-I am so blessed to be surrounded and supported by a knowledgeable and compassionate staff.
+I am so blessed to be surrounded and supported by knowledgeable and compassionate staff.
 I am truly honored to be entrusted with the education of so many beautiful boys and girls, with differing and amazing abilities!

 Thank you and God Bless.

 Kristen Peterson, M.S.
 Ed, ESE